 Hope and Glory Festival have just issued this statement HERE .
-It appears they have named and blamed everybody else in the world, ever.
+It appears they have named and blamed everybody else in the world, like, ever.
 They also seem more concerned about riders and sandwiches going missing?
 Doubtless, they have documentation to back all this up.

 So the lesson is perhaps for Liverpool Council to listen to the local promoters a little more closely, people who know the scene, who regularly put on big events in the city and do it without such arrant fuckwittery.
 Yet they often still feel they have to go to LCC cap in hand to get assistance.
 And perhaps the Council should learn to use the name search facility on Google.